(Translation of an article published on 25/06/2020 on Le Petit Journal website.)

 Kean having followed a literature curriculum before studying law and Guillaume having a scientific background and engineer formation, they were supposedly destined to follow a “classic” French career path.

-But who could have guessed that their first encounter in a restaurant in the North of France in which Kean helped his parents for 8 years would turn their lives around to one day lead them to offer online French cooking classes in Singapore?
+But who could have guessed that their first encounter in a restaurant in the North of France in which Kean helped her parents for 8 years would turn their lives around to one day lead them to offer online French cooking classes in Singapore?

 Entrepreneur couple, an experience and a lifestyle

 “It has been more than 10 years that we have been working together, be it as entrepreneur or as employees, and at home (we have nothing to fear from the confinement).
-We are complementary, Guillaume works on the form and I on the content.
+We are complementary, Guillaume works on the technical parts and I on the content.
 This prevents us from stepping on each other’s toes and forces us to be motivated so that one does not get stuck because of the other.
 It’s pretty convenient actually..!”
 Kean affirms.